jspv/homebridge-sqs/README.md

 # homebridge-sqs

-In looking for a way to use events from outside of my home network to influence homebridge, rather than setting up Internet facing services on my home network to receive outside events, I decided to use the remarkably easy-to-use Amazon SQS service to send messages securely to my homebridge server.

-This allows a consistent way for me to receive events from multiple outside sources (e.g email server, webserver receiving geofence updates, etc.) without needing separate plugins or exposing my homebridge server.

-Essentially, this plugin watches an AWS SQS queue for messages and uses the messages to trigger simulated homekit devices.
-Currently it setup to emulate MotionSensor (MotionDetected events) and Switch (on/off events) devices, I may add more devices at a later date.
+This plugin watches an AWS SQS queue for messages and uses the messages to trigger simulated homekit devices.
+Currently it setup to emulate MotionSensor (MotionDetected events), OccupancySensor (OccupancyDetected events), and Switch (on/off events) devices, I may add more devices at a later date.
+The plugin provides a variety of options for matching text and json objects (see *Configuration*).

 The plugin listens to a single AWS queue specified in the platform settings.
-It long polls and any messages received are compared against the strings specified in the "matchrex" field of the plugin's accessories.
-The first one that matches is triggered as an active MotionSensor.

-The message on the queue is expected to be in the format of:
+Messages are expected to be in the format of:

-{ "datetime" : "TIMESTAMP", "message" : "actual message"}

-Where TIMESTAMP is in ISO8601 format in GMT.
+{ "source": "SOURCE", "message": "actual message" }

+Where *source* is the origin of the message and *message* is the message to be processed.

+# Why homebridge-sqs?

+In looking for a way to use events from outside of my home network to influence homebridge, rather than setting up Internet facing services on my home network to receive outside events, I decided to use the remarkably easy-to-use Amazon SQS service to send messages securely to my homebridge server without exposing the server to the Internet.

+This allows a consistent way to receive events from multiple outside sources (e.g email server, webserver receiving geofence updates, etc.)

 # Installation